Subrepresentations in the homology of finite covers of graphs

 \begin{corol} Let the setup be as in Lemma \ref{Lemma_PrimToPrim} with the condition that $H_1^{\prim}(Y \to X;\C) \neq H_1(Y;\C)$ as $K$-representations where $K \coloneqq \Deck(Y,p)$.
 Then

 as $G$-representations with $G \coloneqq \Deck(Z,p \circ q)$. \end{corol} \begin{proof} This is straightforward using that $q_* \from H_1(Z;\C) \to H_1(Y;\C)$ is surjective. \end{proof}

-The last corollary implies that we can assume without loss of generality that the cover constructed by Malestein and Putman in \cite[Example 1.3]{MalesteinPutman_SCCFiniteCoversOfSurfaces} is characteristic.
+The last corollary implies that we can assume without loss of generality that the cover constructed by Malestein and Putman in \cite[Example 1.3]{MalesteinPutman_SCCFiniteCoversOfSurfaces} is characteristic by passing to a finite, characteristic cover, which will satisfy that primitive homology is not all of homology.
 We bring everything together in the following proof.

 \begin{proof}[Proof of Theorem \ref{Thm_H1CommNeqKer}] Recall that for every $n \geq 2$ we would like to construct a finite, regular cover $p \from Z \to X$ such that $H_1^{\comm}(Z \to X;\C) \neq \ker(p_*)$.